Introduction

 Strabismus

-[2.2.1] Of the four sitters in the subject daguerreotype, the subject Lincoln’s irises are the lightest shade.
-Lincoln’s irises were gray; Mary’s, Robert’s, and Eddie’s irises were blue.
+[2.2.1] Of the four sitters in the subject daguerreotype, the subject Robert’s irises are the lightest shade.
+Robert’s irises were gray, Lincoln’s irises were gray with flecks of hazel, and Mary’s and Eddie’s irises were blue.
+(See History page, Fig. 11.)

 [2.2.2] Lincoln also had an eye disorder called strabismus—a condition he presumably had from birth, as did his son Robert, for which the latter received childhood corrective treatment.